sirinartk/LindaX-Wallet/Wallet-README.txt

 LindaX Wallet

-The Ethereum wallet, which allows you to create simple and multisig wallets to manage your ether.
+The LindaX wallet, which allows you to create simple and multisig wallets to manage your LindaX.

 The wallet contains its own node, but can also use an already running one, if the IPC path of that node is the standard path.
 (See below)